- Practice Areas

 - Video Center

 Child abuse is something that people have trouble contemplating.
 That’s because it’s an act that is so damaging to the victim that it’s impossible to fully understand for most people unless they have been through it themselves.
 What we do know is that all forms of child abuse can and often do lead to long-term consequences.
 We know that a lot of child abuse victims never report these incidents to authorities or to adults in general.
 We do not know what the actual cost of child abuse can be for a survivor in terms of the additional financial burdens a survivor can face.
 However, certain information is starting to emerge.
 A recent study attempts to quantify the cost of child abuse.
-The children’s rights lawyers at The Gomez Law Firm would like for as many people as possible to know as much about child abuse as possible.
+The child abuse lawyers at The Gomez Law Firm would like for as many people as possible to know as much about child abuse as possible.

 A team of professionals from the San Francisco Child Abuse Prevention Center collaborated with the Haas School of Business at the University of California, Berkeley to complete the study.
 Those interested in reading it in its entirety can find it here.
 The study focused on the issue of child abuse in the San Francisco area.
 The researchers started their analysis with the 753 cases of substantiated child abuse in the city in 2015.
 From there, the researchers took the following steps:

 Each of these specific economic burdens is explained below:

 The researchers concluded that every child abuse survivor faces an average of $400,533 in costs throughout the rest of his or her life.